wwwroth/straight-flush-php/README.md

 ### Running the Poker simulation

-Install dependencies by running `composer install` in the project root.
+First, install dependencies by running `composer install` in the project root.

+Then in the app root, run `php bin/console.php`

 ##### Arguments
-* --players= | How many players should be dealt between 2 and 6.
+* --players=N | How many players should be dealt between 2 and 6.
+Default is 5.
-* --verbose= | Verbose cmd output to display deck status as it's shuffled.
+* --verbose=1|0 | Verbose cmd output to display deck status as it's shuffled.

 ```
-➜  poker-assignment php bin/console.php --players=4
+➜ php bin/console.php --players=4
 [2020-12-09 10:12:24] [INFO] Player 0 dealt 2H
 [2020-12-09 10:12:24] [INFO] Player 0 dealt 5S
 [2020-12-09 10:12:24] [INFO] Player 0 dealt 3C